Journey Manager (JM) Previously known as Transact Manager (TM). | System Manager / DevOps | 17.10 This feature was updated in 17.10.

 You can migrate existing services from one environment to another to improve your development process.

-Forms extensively use services.
-You can easily configure services to be used by a form.
-However, when building a TM form version, you have the option of enabling or disabling Transact Functions, which limits the range of services available to the form.
-The comparison is illustrated below.
+Manager allows you to configure services that are used by a form.
+Additionally, you have the option of enabling or disabling Transact Functions when building a TM form version in Maestro editor.
+However, you must be aware that enabling Transact Functions limits the range of services available to the form, which is illustrated below.